limbernie/limbernie.github.io/_posts/2020-01-07-craft-htb-walkthrough.md

 |_  2048 5b:cc:bf:f1:a1:8f:72:b0:c0:fb:df:a3:01:dc:a6:fb (RSA)
 ```

 Looks like `6022/tcp` is some kind of SSH written in Go.
-Let\'s check the `ssl/http` service first.
+Let's check the `ssl/http` service first.
 Here's what it looks like.

 <a class="image-popup">
 ![8b0451fd.png](/assets/images/posts/craft-htb-walkthrough/8b0451fd.png)